waqarpro/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 * `ip-geo-block-login`            : validate IP address at `wp-login.php`.
 * `ip-geo-block-admin`            : validate IP address at `wp-admin/*.php`.
 * `ip-geo-block-public`           : validate IP address at front-end.
-* `ip-geo-block-allowed-actions`  : allowed actions at validating bad signatures on front-end.
 * `ip-geo-block-extra-ips`        : white/black list of extra IPs for prior validation.
 * `ip-geo-block-xxxxxx-status`    : http response status code for comment|xmlrpc|login|admin.
 * `ip-geo-block-xxxxxx-reason`    : http response reason      for comment|xmlrpc|login|admin.
 * `ip-geo-block-bypass-admins`    : array of admin queries which should bypass WP-ZEP.
 * `ip-geo-block-bypass-plugins`   : array of plugin name which should bypass WP-ZEP.
 * `ip-geo-block-bypass-themes`    : array of theme name which should bypass WP-ZEP.
+* `ip-geo-block-bypass-public`    : array of actions which should bypass bad signatures validation.
 * `ip-geo-block-backup-dir`       : full path where log files should be saved.
 * `ip-geo-block-api-dir`          : full path to the API class libraries and local DB files.
 * `ip-geo-block-maxmind-dir`      : full path where Maxmind GeoLite DB files should be saved.